+91 9999466225 info@anujjindal.in

 What is the CTC of RBI Grade B Officer?

-As per the revised salary mentioned in the official RBI Grade B in the previous notification 2025.
-The total CTC of RBI Grade B officer can vary between 20 to 24 Lacs per annum.
+The total CTC of RBI Grade B officer can vary between 40 to 42 Lacs per annum.
 However, the CTC of RBI Grade B officer varies depending on the place of posting, i.e., it is different for metro cities and rural postings.

 • image/svg+xml image/svg+xml